Close

 [1] The Clean Tech Scenario (CTS) by 2050 includes a 45% reduction in direct CO2 emissions from chemistry despite a 40% increase in demand for basic chemicals.
 It also includes a (nearly) tripling of the global average collection rate of plastic waste.

-Today, there is no fully-fledged biological alternative to ethane.
-At least 2.5 million tons of ethanol is needed to produce one and a half million tons of ethylene.
-By way of comparison: sugar beets produce 5000 liters of ethanol per hectare or 3.95 metric tons of ethanol/hectare.
-In other words, 633 000 ha of sugar beet are needed to feed an ethane cracker to produce one and a half million ethylene.
-According to Statbel data, the Flemish Region had 622 000 ha of agricultural land at its disposal in 2019.
-This integral area would not be sufficient on its own and would mean that this land could not be used for food production.
+Sugar beet produces 5,000 litres of ethanol per hectare or 3.95 metric tonnes of ethanol/hectare.
+Applying this to Project ONE: 633,000 hectares of sugar beet are needed to feed an ethane cracker to produce one and a half million ethylene.
+By comparison, Flanders has 622,000 hectares of agricultural land.
+So this integral area would not suffice on its own and would mean that this land could not be used for food production.

-• 31.
-Should INEOS not produce more bio-based plastics?
+• Should INEOS not produce more bio-based plastics?

 The introduction of bio-based raw materials for the production of plastics is a very promising evolution.
 Although it is not yet possible to make all plastics from bio-based raw materials, we are fully committed to increasing the amount of bio-based raw materials we use, especially in Belgium:

 • Biovyn, production of PVC from biomass: at our INOVYN site in Jemeppe, we have made it possible to produce PVC with ethylene produced from a biomass that does not compete with food production.
 In this way, there is a reduction of CO2 emissions of more than 90 percent compared to production from fossil raw materials.
 This supply chain has been fully certified by the Roundtable on Sustainable Biomaterials (RSB), an independent third party.
+Biovyn can be found, for example, in the upholstery of the Polestar 3 car, but also in prosthetics and window profiles.

 • Bio-attribution of renewable raw materials: ‘bio-attribution’ expresses the extent to which fossil raw materials have been replaced by renewable or bio-based raw materials.
 Ineos O&P North Lillo offers a range of Bio-Attributed Olefins and Polyolefins, based on renewable bio-based raw materials that do not compete with food production.
 Their supply chain is fully certified by the Roundtable on Sustainable Biomaterials (RSB), an independent third party.